joshnuss/1000experiments.dev/posts/5-slide-x-y-direction.md

 ---
-title: Slide in box and x and y
+title: Sliding SVG in both x and y
 experiment: 5
 date: "2021-02-28"
 permalink: slide-x-y-direction
 ---

 Expanding on yesterday's [experiment #3](/posts/animated-timeline).
 I wanted the timeline to move downward in Y direction, not just X direction.
+It's basically tweening the `viewBox` attribute using Svelte's `tweened` store.

 Here's the code: